-The team evaluation is determined by the addition of FIS points from the competitions of giant slalom and cross-country skiing (the best result of each of both styles) of:
+The team evaluation is determined by the addition of FIS points from the competitions of alpine disciplines and cross-country skiing (the best result of each of both styles) of:

-- the two best female runners and the three best male runners of the respective team in the giant slalom competitions (either skiing or snow board)
+- The two best female runners and the three best male runners of the respective team in the alpine disciplines (either alpine skiing or snow board).

-The lowest team score in FIS points wins sthe "Best Five" team evaluation.
+The lowest team score in FIS points wins the "Best Five" team evaluation.